How to use WasteMAP

 Select a city within the country for which data is provided and an info pane with summary, solid waste disposal sites, waste characteristics, and current waste management practice appears on the right.
 You can also navigate to the DST to model methane emissions comparing current vs. alternative waste management practices.
 If you navigate to the DST from the map rather than the global site navigation, the tool will be pre-populated with data available for the map level you were viewing.

-A card pop-up of a city in Nigeria.
+An info card pop-up of Lagos, a city in Nigeria.
 The summary tab shows increasing methane intensity over time from 1970-2020.
 There are additional tabs for solid waste disposal sites and rank.

 Site level